Kyle XY: Soundtrack and music

-The music supervisor for the show is Chris Mollere.
-Michael Suby wrote the opening theme, and most of the score and cues.
-Neither the theme nor any of the score appear on the soundtrack CD.
+The music supervisor for the show was Chris Mollere.
+Michael Suby wrote the opening theme, and most of the score and cues; none of his work appeared on the soundtrack album, which was released in 2007.

-Music from Kyle XY

 Alternate reality game

 Kyle XY featured an online alternate reality game during the first season in which players were "invited" to help solve the mystery of Kyle's actual identity.
 ABC Family and Touchstone hosted a website by the fictional business The Mada Corporation that served as the game's rabbit hole introducing players to the in-game universe, but the project ended during the second season.